No-justified-envy matching: Both upper and lower quotas

 Often, the hospitals have not only upper quotas (capacities), but also lower quotas – each hospital must be assigned at least some minimum number of doctors.
-In such problems, stable matchings may not exist (though it is easy to check whether a stable matching exists, since by the rural hospitals theorem, in all stable matchings, the number of doctors assigned to each hospital is identical).
-In such cases it is natural to check whether an NJE matching exists.
-A necessary condition is that the sum of all lower quotas is at most the number of doctors (otherwise, no feasible matching exist at all).
-In this case, if all doctor-hospital pairs are acceptable (every doctor prefers any hospital to unemployment, and any hospital prefers any doctor to a vacant position), then an NJE matching always exists.
+In such problems, stable matchings may not exist, because minimum quotas make fairness and non-wastefulness incompatible, as shown by the example above.
+Fragiadakis, Iwasaki, Troyan, Ueda and Yokoo respond by weakening these axioms, give strategyproof mechanisms for the resulting second-best criteria, and show that when the lower quotas sum to at most the number of doctors and all doctor–hospital pairs are acceptable (every doctor prefers any hospital to unemployment, and any hospital prefers any doctor to a vacant position), an NJE matching always exists.
+Whether a stable matching exists is easy to check, since by the rural hospitals theorem the number of doctors assigned to each hospital is the same in all stable matchings.

 If not all pairs are acceptable, then an NJE matching might not exist.
-It is possible to decide the existence of an EFM in the following way.
+It is possible to decide the existence of an NJE matching in the following way.
 Create a new instance of the problem, in which the upper quotas are the lower quotas of the original problem, and the lower quotas are 0.
 In the new problem, a stable matching always exists and can be found efficiently.
-The original problem has an NJE matching if-and-only-if, in the stable matching of the new problem, every hospital is full.
+The original problem has an NJE matching if-and-only-if, in the stable matching of the new problem, every hospital is full; the same analysis extends to Huang's classified stable matching model, in which each hospital sets lower and upper quotas on subsets of doctors.

-The algorithm can be improved to find a maximal NJE matching.
+The algorithm can be improved to find a maximal NJE matching, that is, one to which no further doctor–hospital pair can be added without creating justified envy.
+Maximality is weaker than maximum size: Krishnaa, Limaye, Nasre and Nimbhorkar prove that computing an NJE matching of maximum size is NP-hard and hard to approximate within a constant factor, and propose relaxed stability, a further weakening that is guaranteed to be attainable together with the lower quotas.